andywu0913/minesweeper-neural-network-ai/README.md

 This is an ongoing project.
 Any effective outcome is not guaranteed.

+Start a new minesweeper game by opening `minesweeper/minecore.html` and run the file `solveAI.py` to make neural network working.

 To change rows, columns and number of bombs of the gameboard.
 Host the subfolder *minesweeper* on webserver such as Apache before opening the html files.
 It uses cookies to keep track of the gameboard configuration.

 - `resolution_scale` should change to `2` when running on Mac retina display or other devices that doubled the pixels from its resolution.